This Honey Garlic Salmon is a terrific way to serve salmon that is just sooooo crazy quick and soooo crazy delicious!

 - Sesame seeds

-- Drizzle oil in a fry pan and heat over medium high heat (or just under, if your stove runs hot).
+Drizzle oil in a non stick fry pan and heat over medium high heat (or just under, if your stove runs hot).
 Place salmon in the pan, and cook the first side for 3 minutes.
 Turn, then cook the other side for 2 minutes, or to taste.

 Pour Sauce over salmon.
 Cook for 1 minute or until it starts to thicken slightly.
 Check the side of the salmon to tell how cooked through the middle is - I like mine rare inside.
 (Note 1).
 If Sauce thickens too much before your salmon is cooked to your taste, just add water 1 tbsp at a time.